Harlem School of the Arts: History

 Harlem School of the Arts was founded in 1964, by soprano Dorothy Maynor in the basement of the St. James Presbyterian Church in Harlem at a time when the community suffered severe physical blight, high levels of poverty, and few cultural resources for its young people.
 Maynor was succeeded by mezzo-soprano Betty Allen as President in 1979, when a new 37,000 square foot facility designed by Ulrich Franzen was completed.
 Other presidents included Allicia Adams, Camille Akjeu, and Daryl Durham.
 Eric G. Pryor was president and CEO between August 2015 and December 2019.
-Currently, Lisa Davis and Kenneth W. Taber act as Interim Co-Chairs.
+Since September 2022, James C. Horton has served as president and CEO.

 In 2005, the school was among 406 New York City arts and social service institutions to receive part of a $20 million grant from the Carnegie Corporation, which was made possible through a donation by then New York City Mayor Michael Bloomberg.
 Despite the Great Recession of 2010, the Harlem School of the Arts stabilized its fiscal position following a $6 million gift.